kaotickj/K-Sploit/README.md

 ![Logo](https://kdgwebsolutions.com/assets/img/ksploit-menu-main.png)

->KSploit is a user friendly control panel in which to drive many metasploit tasks such as generating listeners, payloads, and persistence scripts on the fly, starting listeners, and suggesting payloads and exploits.
+>Optimized for use in Kali Linux, KSploit is a user friendly menu driven control panel in which to drive many metasploit tasks.
+KSploit simplifies repetetive metasploit functions such as generating payloads, deploying listeners, and injecting msf payloads into Windows exectuables.
 Requires metasploit framework https://github.com/rapid7/metasploit-framework

 For complete documentation see [KSploit Wiki](https://github.com/kaotickj/K-Sploit/wiki)
 >